GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 information.

-[Compute Pressure](https://github.com/oyiptong/compute-pressure/) is a new, experimental API intended to allow web applications to gain insight into the CPU utilization of the browser's device.
+[Compute Pressure](https://github.com/oyiptong/compute-pressure/) is a new, experimental API allows web applications to gain insight into the CPU utilization of the browser's device.
 The API is designed as a callback mechanism that receives periodic updates, allowing developers to observe changes in CPU utilization over time.
 A web app that uses this API can make informed decisions